redhat-openstack/website/source/documentation/trystack.html.md

 If you want to get familiar with the OpenStack dashboard interface, and experiment with the creation of instances and shared volumes, [TryStack](http://trystack.org) could be for you.

+TryStack is a public OpenStack cloud where you can try out OpenStack without having to set it up yourself.

 If you connect to "OpenStack RDO Kilo on x86/RHEL", you will be connecting to a public sandboxed instance of RDO.

 # Signing up